Gift cards are an easy way to whittle down your shopping list, but the Better Business Bureau warns that they can also be the target of scammers.

 Last year, a new scam emerged in which hackers removed gift cards off racks in stores where they are often kept out in the open and used a magnetic strip reader to scan account numbers.
 They scratch off the material on the back to get the PIN number and apply a replacement strip.
 Unsuspecting consumers then buy the cards and are none the wiser.

 After the card is loaded with cash, the thief gets an alert that funds are on the card and then goes on a shopping spree, draining the card balance, or programs a new blank card that can be used in stores.
 Card reader/writer encoders — which conveniently come with blank credit cards — are available on online for as little as $85.

+How can you avoid this and other potential pitfalls when dealing with gift cards this year?
 You can protect yourself.
 The Federal Trade Commission and the FBI Internet Crime Complaint Center offer these tips when buying, giving and using gift cards.

 - Check cards for an expiration date or fees and note any terms and conditions.

 - Use gift cards as soon as possible.
 We often lose or forget about them.

 - Buy gift cards from trusted sources.
 Avoid online auction sites, as these cards may be counterfeit or may have been obtained fraudulently.

 - Read the fine print.
 Is there a fee to buy the card?
 Are there shipping and handling fees for cards bought by phone or online?
 Will any fees be deducted from the card after it is purchased?

 - Inspect the card.
 Verify that no protective stickers have been removed or tampered with, and that the codes on the back of the card haven't been scratched off to reveal the PIN.
 Report damaged cards to the store manager.